MP3DPT/BambuLight-FW-Installer/README.md

 You can access the installer directly by this link: https://mp3dpt.github.io/BambuLight-FW-Installer/

-You need to have install on your computer CH340 driver before you try to upload to your esp32 C3 SuperMini board.
+You need to have installed on your computer CH340 driver before you try to upload to your esp32 C3 SuperMini board.
-Check this link for instroction on how to install the driver: https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all
+Check this link for instruction on how to install the driver: https://learn.sparkfun.com/tutorials/how-to-install-ch340-drivers/all

 Enjoy